-Professor Glenda Halliday is leading women in international research to find a cure for Parkinson’s Disease, according to Shake It Up CEO Clyde Campbell.
+Professor Glenda Halliday from Sydney University is leading women in international research to find a cure for Parkinson’s Disease, according to Shake It Up CEO Clyde Campbell.

 “She has been working with Shake It Up on a number of studies to identify a biomarker for Parkinson’s which would be a game changer in terms of early diagnosis and will inform research for improved treatments to slow and stop disease progression,” says Clyde.

 “We are fortunate to have someone of Glenda’s capability leading this research internationally.”